I've heard that long-acting beta agonists (LABAs) can cause severe asthma attacks. Should I stop taking them?

 In some studies, long-acting beta agonists (LABAs) have been linked to life-threatening asthma attacks.
 The risk appears to be greatest when a LABA is used without also using an inhaled corticosteroid.
-In contrast, taking an inhaled corticosteroid along with a LABA is appropriate treatment for many people who have asthma.
-Don't stop any of your asthma medications before checking with your doctor first.
+In contrast, taking a LABA with an inhaled corticosteroid is appropriate treatment for many people who have asthma.
+Don't stop any of your asthma medications before checking with your doctor.

 - Arformoterol (Brovana)